What Happens During a Dental Crown Procedure — And Is It Really That Scary?

 The first appointment is the longer of the two, typically lasting one to two hours depending on the complexity of the tooth.
 This is where most of the dental crown procedure happens.

+Anesthesia first.
 Before anything else, I numb the area thoroughly.
-The anesthetic injection itself is brief, and once it takes effect, you shouldn't feel pain during any of what follows.
+This is the part patients tend to brace for, and I understand why — nobody loves an injection.
+But the anesthetic injection itself is brief, and once it takes effect, you shouldn’t feel pain during any of what follows.
 Pressure, yes.
 Vibration, sometimes.
-Pain, no. If at any point you feel something sharp, I want to know immediately.
+Pain, no. If at any point during the procedure you feel something sharp, I want to know immediately.
+That’s not something you should push through.

-I reshape the tooth to create space for the crown — removing a thin, uniform layer from the outer surface on all sides.
+Reshaping the tooth.
+Once you’re numb, I reshape the tooth to create space for the crown.
+This involves removing a thin, uniform layer from the outer surface of the tooth on all sides — enough to allow the crown to sit over it without making that tooth feel oversized or altering your bite.
 A drill is used for this, which produces sound and vibration.
-The sound, I'll be honest, is not the most pleasant.
+The sound, I’ll be honest, is not the most pleasant.
 The sensation, with proper anesthesia, should be pressure without pain.

-Once the tooth is prepared, I take either a traditional impression or a digital scan to capture the exact shape of the prepared tooth and surrounding teeth.
+Impressions or digital scan.
+Once the tooth is prepared, I take either a traditional impression or a digital scan — depending on the technology we’re using — to capture the exact shape of the prepared tooth and the surrounding teeth.
 This is what the lab uses to fabricate your crown to precise specifications.

-Once anesthesia wears off — usually two to four hours later — it's common to have some soreness around the tooth and gum tissue.
-This is normal and settles within a day or two.
-Over-the-counter ibuprofen handles it comfortably for most patients.
+What to expect after appointment one.
+Once the anesthesia wears off — usually two to four hours after the appointment — it’s common to have some soreness around the tooth and gum tissue.
+This is normal.
+The tooth has been worked on, the gum tissue has been retracted slightly to access the edges of the preparation, and everything needs a day or two to settle.
+Over-the-counter pain relief like ibuprofen handles this comfortably for most patients.

 While the lab fabricates your permanent crown, you go about your normal life.
-Most patients forget they're even in a temporary after the first day or two.
-If the temporary comes off, call us and we'll re-cement it.
-Don't leave the prepared tooth uncovered for long.
+Most patients forget they’re even in a temporary after the first day or two.
+If the temporary comes off — which occasionally happens, especially if something sticky pulled at it — call us and we’ll re-cement it.
+Don’t leave the prepared tooth uncovered for long, both for comfort and to prevent the surrounding teeth from shifting.

 The second appointment is considerably shorter — typically 30 to 45 minutes — and for most patients, much more comfortable than the first.